VADemon/telenor-brute/README.md

 ###Installation:
-You need cURL and Lua5.1 to be installed
+cURL and Lua must be installed (Lua5.1 preferred)

 ###How to start the script from a shell:
 ```cd``` into the same directory as brute.lua